-How can my website rank higher in Google searches?
+How can my website rank highly in Google?
 For each web search, Google crunches all of the data gathered by web crawlers and compiles a list of results based on the popularity and authority of each website.
 The most helpful and highly regarded sources of information are listed at the top.

-To be credible in your professional life, you need a lot of experience, a quality product, a great track record, lots of referrals or testimonials, and offer an awesome customer experience.
+In real life, to be credible you need a lot of experience, a quality product, a great track record, lots of referrals or testimonials, and offer an awesome customer experience.
 It's no different online.

-A good reputation has to be earned over time through offering quality resources that people like...there aren't any shortcuts - Google is good as spotting fakers.
+A good reputation has to be earned over time...Google is good as spotting fakers.